 Leverage the rich features and flexibility of Salesforce Files from standard Salesforce objects and your custom objects.
-Add the new Files related list to page layouts so that users can upload files to records, see files associated with records, and quickly page through files in the modern, visually rich preview player.
+Add the new Files related list to page layouts.
+Adding the Files related list lets users upload files to records, see files associated with records, and quickly page through files in the visually rich preview player.

-Enhanced Notes
+Notes

 Help your users stay organized with our enhanced note-taking tool.
 It's a breeze to create rich-text notes and quickly relate them to specific records.
-When you turn on Notes, remember to add the new Notes related list to page layouts so that your users can create and read notes directly from their records.
+When you turn on Notes, remember to add the new Notes related list to page layouts.
+Adding the Notes related list lets your users create and read notes directly from their records.